 Anniversaries mark the same place in the annular solar cycle.
 It's very ouroboros.
 Marking a new year is no less artificial and arbitrary than noting what makes a month a month or that "digital" is based on ten fingers.
 What's arbitrary is that that we chose January 1st instead of say March 1st.

 The Band of Gypsys more or less was just this set of shows—publicly at least.
 They were to play together just once more—later that month at the Garden where Jimi famously "lost it."
-After that, he broke with Buddy Miles and reassembled the Experience but kept his old friend Billy Cox.
+After that, he broke with Buddy Miles and reassembled the Experience but kept his old friend Billy Cox on bass.
 They recorded a spring and summer of intense performances, but by September it was over—forever.

 One more thing strikes me in that video: the way Hendrix flashes a brief smile through what must have been a painful time (1 min 9 sec).
 It's as if he realized the sheer joy of performing or perhaps he caught sight of an admirer.
 Elvis flashed a smile like that a few months before he too passed away: link

 Here is 30 minutes of the same show: link The version of "Machine Gun" in that show is the definitive one.